 (2) The nations of Canaan offered their children to their false gods.
 Archaeological digs have shown jars of sacrificed children and the bodies of children built into the walls of their homes.
 From native Americans to Polynesian islanders to African tribes to Hindu India, these all have practiced infanticide.
 Roman historians record their practice of infanticide too.
 God told Israel in Leviticus 18:21, “And you shall not let any of your descendants pass through the fire to Molech, nor shall you profane the name of your God: I am the Yahweh” (cf. Lev 20:2–3) Leviticus 18:24 says that this was a sin of the nations that were being cast out of Canaan.
 Psalm 106:37–38 spoke against Israel’s sins in comparison to the Canaanites saying,

 They even sacrificed their sons And their daughters to demons [false gods], And shed innocent blood, The blood of their sons and daughters, Whom they sacrificed to the idols of Canaan; And the land was polluted with blood.

 In other words, corrupt nations find a way to justify killing their children.

 (3) These nations were practicing sexual perversions.
 Today, many people want to be identified by their sexual desires as who they are.
-They want you to recognize, tolerant, and even accept their behavior.
-Leviticus 18:22-24 describes these perversions,
+They want everyone to recognize, tolerant, and even accept their behavior.
+Leviticus 18:22–24 describes these perversions,

 You shall not lie with a male as with a woman.
 It is an abomination.
 Nor shall you mate with any animal, to defile yourself with it.
 Nor shall any woman stand before an animal to mate with it.
 It is perversion.
 “Do not defile yourselves with any of these things; for by all these the nations are defiled, which I am casting out before you.“